-As we traveled up the coast, we passed by waves crashing on the beaches, vinyards, and small villages before ending back in the "big city" of Ensenada where we transfered to our shuttle back to San Diego.
+As we traveled up the Baja coast, we passed by waves crashing on the beaches, vineyards, and small villages before ending back in the "big city" of Ensenada where we transferred to our shuttle back to San Diego.

-Wide Open Baja is an absolutely amazing experiene for anyone who loves racing or simply loves off road driving and wants to explore a new part of the world in a way few others will ever be able to do.
+This is the perfect adventure for anyone who loves extreme racing experiences or simply loves off road driving and wants to explore a new part of the world in a way few others will ever be able to do.